decred/dcrpool/README.md

 ## Wallet Client Authentication

 dcrwallet v1.6 requires client authentication certificates to be provided on startup via the client CA file config option (`--clientcafile`).
 Since dcrpool is expected to maintain a grpc connection to the wallet it needs to generate the needed certificate before the wallet is started.
 A config option (`--gencertsonly`) which allows the generation of all key pairs without starting the pool has been added for this purpose.
-Pool operators running a publicly avilable mining pool will be required to first run their pools with `--gencertsonly` to generate required key pairs before configuring their pool wallets and starting them.
-The test harness, [harness.sh](./harness.sh), provides a detailed example for referrence.
+Pool operators running a publicly available mining pool will be required to first run their pools with `--gencertsonly` to generate required key pairs before configuring their pool wallets and starting them.
+The test harness, [harness.sh](./harness.sh), provides a detailed example for reference.

 ## Pool Fees